tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/设备端接入手册/设备基于MQTT接入/协议规范_intl.md

 ## MQTT Channel and Security Level

-TLSV1, TLSV1.1 and TLSV1.2 protocols are supported to establish a secure connection with high security level
+TLSV1, TLSV1.1 and TLSV1.2 protocols are supported to establish a secure connection with high security level.

 ## TOPIC Specification